When a completion of the universal enveloping algebra is a Banach PI-algebra?

 \begin{lm} Let $A$ be an associative algebra over a field, $\mathfrak{g}$ a finite-dimensional Lie subalgebra that generates $A$ as an associative algebra, and~$\mathfrak{n}$ the nilpotent radical of~$\mathfrak{g}$.

 \emph{(A)}~Then $\mathfrak{n}$ is contained in the Jacobson radical of $A$.

-\emph{(B)}~If, in addition, $A$ is a PI-algebra, then there is $d\in\mathbb{N}$ such that $b_1\cdots b_d=0$ for all $b_1,\ldots, b_d\in\mathfrak{n}$. \end{lm} The proof of Part~(B) is based on a deep result in the PI-theory, the Braun-Kemer-Razmyslov theorem on the nilpotency of the Jacobson radical. \begin{proof} It is obvious that $A$ is a quotient of $U(\mathfrak{g})$ and, in particular, finitely generated.
+\emph{(B)}~If, in addition, $A$ is a PI-algebra, then $\mathfrak{n}$ is associatively nilpotent, i.e., there is $d\in\mathbb{N}$ such that $b_1\cdots b_d=0$ for all $b_1,\ldots, b_d\in\mathfrak{n}$. \end{lm} The proof of Part~(B) is based on a deep result in the PI-theory, the Braun-Kemer-Razmyslov theorem on the nilpotency of the Jacobson radical. \begin{proof} It is obvious that $A$ is a quotient of $U(\mathfrak{g})$ and, in particular, finitely generated.

 (A)~Recall that the Jacobson radical $\Rad A$ of $A$ is the intersection of the kernels of all irreducible representations of~$A$.
 On the other hand, the nilpotent radical $\mathfrak{n}$ of the Lie algebra $\mathfrak{g}$ is the intersection of the kernels of all irreducible representations of~$\mathfrak{g}$.
 Since irreducible representations of $U(\mathfrak{g})$ is in one-to-one correspondence with irreducible representations of $\mathfrak{g}$ and every irreducible representation of $A$ can be lifted to an irreducible representation of $U(\mathfrak{g})$, we have that $\mathfrak{n}\subset \Rad A$.